 I claim NO copyright for quotations used in this article.

 This article came about because previously I have made only general suggestions on transporting one or up to three motorcycles, in pickup trucks, on trailers, etc. An exchange occurred on the Airheads LIST on August 17th, 2013, and I thought the information was excellent, so I originally presented it all here.
 UNfortunately, some products are no longer available from the links provided, and links keep changing.
 I have edited this article's quoted material several times due to this.
 I have given-up on leaving the full quotations and hyperlinks.
 I will leave and edit what seems pertinent.
 Some of the original quotations were from Tom Cutter, and I have edited things so much that I can no longer ascribe any specific quotations from him.

-How NOT to load your pickup truck: https://www.youtube.com/watch?v=o1L3OQSjgbc
+How NOT to load and unload your pickup truck: https://www.youtube.com/watch?v=o1L3OQSjgbc

 "...Canyon Dancers will destroy heated handgrips in about 10 miles, they will ruin most regular grips in a 200-mile trip".